 Sights & Sounds: Aya de Leon

 Sights & Sounds is your weekly guide to the Bay Area arts scene.
-Aya de Leon, author of the new novel Uptown Thief, told KALW’s Jen Chien about three cool arts events happening around the Bay this weekend.
+Poet, novelist and activist Aya de Leon told KALW’s Jeneé Darden about three fantastic arts events happening around the Bay this weekend.